alpkabac/sukima/README.md

 Command: `²` or `○` or `!retry`
 Will make the bot regenerate its last message and edit it to update its content

+You can also provide a message ID to target a particular message
+Example: `!retry #5964645484842`

+### Edit Bot Message
+Command: `!edit The edited message here`
+Will edit the content of the last bots message

+You can also provide a message ID to target a particular message
+Example: `!edit #5964645484842 The edited message here`

 ### Comment Message
 Command: `# Blah blah`
 Comment text, the bot doesn't see nor react to it